undavide/fs/Frequency Separation 2021.md

 SB - GB = O - T - (O - (T + E)) =
 O - T - O + T + E = E

-In other words: if GB subtracts both texture plus edges, and SF subtracts texture only, then if you subtract SB from GB then you get a Detail layer that contains Edges only without texture.
-An image might help.
+In other words: if GB subtracts both texture plus edges, and SF subtracts texture only, then if you subtract SB from GB you get a Detail layer that contains Edges only without texture.
+An image might help demonstrating the concept.

 ![](img/Edges.jpg)